ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 #### Passive Scanning

-The Platform should passively scan for Devices suspected of Unwanted Tracking and notify the user.
+Platforms should passively scan for Tags suspected of Unwanted Tracking and notify the user.
 This will involve implementing one or more algorithms to use to flag Tags and determine when to notify the user.
 (A dedicated DULT WG document will address tracking algorithms, and will be linked when it is available.)
 The user could be notified through a push notification or through Sounds and Haptics (see {{tracking-tag-alerts}}).
 When a Tag has been identified as potentially being used for Unwanted Tracking, the user should be able to view the serial number of the Device along with obfuscated Owner information (e.g. last four digits of phone number, obfuscated email address) for all accounts linked to the Tag and instructions on how to find and/or disable the Tag (see {{finding-tracking-tags}} and {{disabling-tracking-tags}}).
 There will be tradeoffs between detecting potential Unwanted Tracking promptly and alerting the potential Victim prematurely.
 One way to handle these tradeoffs is to allow users to set the sensitivity of these alerts.
 For example, the [AirGuard](https://github.com/seemoo-lab/AirGuard) app includes three different "Security Level" settings that users can customize.

 To improve the accuracy of Unwanted Tracking detection, a confidence scoring mechanism can be used.
 Instead of issuing binary alerts for all detected tracking Devices, the system assigns a confidence score based on multiple factors, helping distinguish between genuine tracking threats and benign scenarios.
 This section outlines potential factors that may contribute to assessing the likelihood of Unwanted Tracking.
 Each factor can be considered independently to help inform an overall risk assessment.

-##### Duration of Proximity

-Tracks how long a Device remains in close proximity to the user.

-**Rationale**: Devices that persist near a user for extended periods are more likely to indicate tracking activity than transient encounters (e.g., passing someone on public transit).

-###### Movement Correlation

-Measures how closely the movement of the suspected Device mirrors that of the user.

-**Rationale**: High movement correlation (e.g., appearing at home, then work, then a store with the user) increases the likelihood that the Device is following the user intentionally.

-###### Signal Strength Trends

-Observes how the signal strength of the suspected Device (e.g., Bluetooth RSSI) changes over time.

-**Rationale**: A sustained or increasing signal strength suggests physical proximity to the user, strengthening the case for intentional tracking.

-###### Persistence

-Evaluates how often and across how many different times/locations the same Device is observed, while accounting for identifier rotation.

-**Rationale**: Frequent reappearances over time and space can indicate deliberate placement, even if identifiers change periodically.

-###### Hardware Identity

-Analyzes available Bluetooth advertisement metadata, such as vendor-specific fields or Tag model indicators, while respecting identifier randomization.

-**Rationale**: Certain Devices (e.g., known commercial Tags) are more likely to be associated with tracking.
-Even with rotating identifiers, consistent vendor metadata or other characteristics may provide useful signals.

-###### Environmental Context

-Considers the location in which the Device is seen (e.g., home, office, public places).

-**Rationale**: Devices seen only in familiar, safe zones may be harmless.
-Appearances in unfamiliar or private locations without explanation raise concern.

 A confidence-based approach offers the following advantages:

-  - Reduced False Positives: A confidence-based approach can help filter out benign tracking scenarios, such as transient signals or shared family Devices.
+  - Reduced False Positives: A confidence-based approach can help filter out benign tracking scenarios, such as transient signals or shared family Tags.
 Instead of triggering alerts based solely on presence, the system can dynamically adjust its sensitivity based on behavioral patterns.
-For example, if a tracking Device appears near a user only briefly or follows a predictable shared usage pattern (e.g., a Bluetooth Tag frequently used by family members), it may be assigned a low confidence score.
+For example, if a tracking Tag appears near a user only briefly or follows a predictable shared usage pattern (e.g., a Bluetooth Tag frequently used by family members), it may be assigned a low confidence score.
 This prevents unnecessary alerts while still ensuring that persistent and anomalous tracking behaviors are flagged for user attention.
   - Context-Aware Threat Evaluation: The confidence score can incorporate contextual factors such as movement patterns, duration of proximity, and recurrence.
 For instance, if a Tag is detected only once in a public place (e.g., at a café or airport), it is less likely to indicate malicious tracking.
 However, if the same Tag reappears near the user across multiple locations or over an extended period, its confidence score increases, prompting a higher-priority alert.
   - Adaptive Alert Sensitivity: By dynamically adjusting detection thresholds based on confidence scores, the system can prioritize high-risk scenarios while minimizing unnecessary alerts.
 Users may receive warnings based on escalating levels of certainty, such as:
     - Low confidence: Informational notification (e.g., "An unfamiliar Tag was briefly detected nearby.")
     - Medium confidence: Warning with recommended actions (e.g., "A Tag has been detected multiple times near you.
 Check your surroundings.")
     - High confidence: Urgent alert with mitigation options (e.g., "A Tag has been persistently following you.
 Consider removing or disabling it.")

 This approach ensures that users receive actionable and meaningful alerts, reducing notification fatigue while maintaining strong protection against Unwanted Tracking.
+The confidence scoring approach could include the variables listed below.

+##### Duration of Proximity

+Tracks how long a Tag remains in close proximity to the user.

+**Rationale**: Tags that persist near a user for extended periods are more likely to indicate tracking activity than transient encounters (e.g., passing someone on public transit).

+##### Movement Correlation

+Measures how closely the movement of the suspected Tag mirrors that of the user.

+**Rationale**: High movement correlation (e.g., appearing at home, then work, then a store with the user) increases the likelihood that the Tag is following the user intentionally.

+##### Signal Strength Trends

+Observes how the signal strength of the suspected Tag (e.g., Bluetooth RSSI) changes over time.

+**Rationale**: A sustained or increasing signal strength suggests physical proximity to the user, strengthening the case for intentional tracking.

+##### Persistence

+Evaluates how often and across how many different times/locations the same Tag is observed, while accounting for identifier rotation.

+**Rationale**: Frequent reappearances over time and space can indicate deliberate placement, even if identifiers change periodically.

+##### Hardware Identity

+Analyzes available Bluetooth advertisement metadata, such as vendor-specific fields or Tag model indicators, while respecting identifier randomization.

+**Rationale**: Certain Tags (e.g., known commercial Tags) are more likely to be associated with tracking.
+Even with rotating identifiers, consistent vendor metadata or other characteristics may provide useful signals.

+##### Environmental Context

+Considers the location in which the Tag is seen (e.g., home, office, public places).

+**Rationale**: Tags seen only in familiar, safe zones may be harmless.
+Appearances in unfamiliar or private locations without explanation raise concern.

 #### Tracking Tag Alerts